Preparing For Your Surgery

 - Your license or another legal photo ID.

-- List of all current medications incuding over the counter remedies, vitamins and supplements.
+- List of all current medications including over the counter remedies, vitamins and supplements.

 - A copy of your advanced directives.